Mumbai woman, raped and tortured with iron rod inside tempo in Sakinaka, dies in hospital

 In the incident that bore a grim reminder of the 2012 Delhi gangrape case, the woman was raped and brutally assaulted inside a stationary tempo in suburban Sakinaka, the police had said on Friday.

-One accused, aged 45, was arrested within a few hours of the incident, said an official.
+Mohan Chouhan (45), the accused, was arrested within a few hours of the incident, said an official.

 The police control room had received a call in the early hours of Friday that a man was thrashing a woman on Khairani Road, he said.